RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section looks at three categories of mental disorder that can be associated with chats about harm.

 - Mark each statement true or false:
-- People who have suffered brain damage in the past sometimes have problems remembering things clearly.
+- People who have suffered brain damage in the past sometimes have problems remembering things clearly.#Brain damage can affect thinking and remembering.
-- When listeners imagine there's a possibility a member might cause harm, they must be careful not to mention it to the member.
+- When listeners imagine there's a possibility a member might cause harm, they must be careful not to mention it to the member.#Listeners should not allow their imaginations to interfere with chats.
-- Members sometimes have incomplete memories of things that have happened to them.
+- Members sometimes have incomplete memories of things that have happened to them.#No one's memory of events is ever perfect.
-- Listeners must be careful not to cause brain injury to vulnerable members who experience negative confabulation
+- Listeners must be careful not to cause brain injury to vulnerable members who experience negative confabulation# This is complete nonsense!
-- Listeners who understand how to solve members' problems can avoid giving advice by sneaking helpful suggestions into chats.
+- Listeners who understand how to solve members' problems can avoid giving advice by sneaking helpful suggestions into chats.#Listeners should not try to solve problems, and they should not sneak their own ideas into chats.
+- Sometimes members chat about things that they cannot really remember clearly.#No one has perfectly clear memories of everything.
 {:.quiz}

 # Mental disorders and harm—I